fastrgv/Reliquarium/README.md

 ## Build instructions:

-Two [pre-compiled] binary executables are provided, one for gnu/linux and one for OS-X.  The linux version, reliquarium_gnu, are intended to run in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  SFML, SDL2
+Two [pre-compiled] binary executables are provided, one for gnu/linux and one for OS-X.  The linux version, reliquarium_gnu, are intended to run in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:

-Build scripts for GNAT2015 are provided.
-Suggestions for improving the build process are welcome.
+SDL2, SFML, FLAC, ogg, vorbis, & openal.

+Build scripts for GNAT2015 are provided;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
+Only GNAT is required.

 -------------------------------------------------------
 MacOSX => ocmp.sh: